Yonex Comfort Z3 Review: not what I had expected

 On the inside is a slim sausage-like cushion that is often used on badminton shoes to create fit and protect near the ankle.
 It’s comfortable and helps keep your heel in place on both sides of your foot.

-On the Comfort z3s, the sausage-like cushion is slimmer and smaller than on the Eclipsion Z3s and Li-Ning’s Yun Ting (Jonatan Christie’s current shoe).
-It’s nice but because it’s soft, it wouldn’t hurt to have a bit more to make the fit extra snug since it doesn’t keep its shape like cushions often don’t.
+On the Comfort z3s, the sausage-like cushion is slimmer and smaller than on the Eclipsion Z3 and Victor’s P9200III.
+It’s nice but because it’s soft, it wouldn’t hurt to have a bit more to make the fit extra snug.

-On the other hand, the smaller size of this cushion makes it feel more sporty and speedy compared to those two protective-style shoes.
+On the other hand, the smaller size of this cushion makes it feel more sporty and speedy.
 At least I didn’t feel the skin tearing off on the heel like I did with the Eclipsion Z3 at first.

 Cushion and shock absorption

-Now for the big thing we’re all wondering about: the cushioning and shock absorption that these shoes are marketed with.
+Now for the big thing we’re all wondering about: the cushioning, shock absorption, and comfort that it seems these shoes are named as a reference to.

 In terms of shock absorption, I didn’t feel any noticeable difference compared to what I’ve been used to with other flagship shoes.